sagesolar/Corpus-of-Taylor-Swift/README.md

 ### CEFRLevel _(Common European Framework of Reference for Languages Level)_

-The 5000 most important words of the English language, as defined by the Oxford 5000 CEFR list, are provided, categorised into the following bands in order of word simplicity when learning a language:
+The 5000 most important words of the English language, as defined by the Oxford 5000 CEFR list, are provided in this column.
+They are categorised into the following bands in order of word simplicity when learning a language:

 - A1
 - A2